Portsmouth Welcomes Sister City Delegation from Nichinan, Japan

 Nichinan guests present a gift to the founder of the Portsmouth-Nichinan Sister City program, former Mayor Eileen Foley (left).
 NH Senator Martha Fuller Clark (center, in pink).

-The students are spending four days visiting Portsmouth High School and staying with local families.
+The students spent four days visiting Portsmouth High School and staying with local families.